 Volunteering and visiting Columbia Public Schools procedures are updated with Missouri law changes.

 We determine by definition if someone is visiting (under the supervision of a CPS employee) or volunteering (alone with students in a supervisory role).

 Volunteers: Any individual who assists the district on an uncompensated basis and who is unsupervised by a CPS employee while with students.
 These individuals with a completed background check conducted by our Human Resources Office may volunteer to assist with student activities before or after school, and chaperone students on field trips.

 Visitors: These individuals may be on school grounds to interact with their child(ren), attend activities, school events, assemblies or have lunch with students with a Columbia Public Schools employee present.
 They may also be assisting the school with supervision by a CPS employee such as a room parent for classroom parties, assisting students in the classroom or media center, assisting the office with making copies or some other similar activity.
 Visitors do not require a background check.
 School visits are coordinated with schools.

 A few things to note about visiting CPS:

 - Visitors are under the direction of the building principal.

-Volunteers shall act in accordance with district policies, regulations, and school rules.
-Volunteers and visitors are under the direction and control of the building principal.
-The building principal may ask volunteers and visitors to leave the campus if they violate a school rule.
+All visitors and volunteers shall act in accordance with district policies, regulations, and school rules.
+Volunteers and visitors are under the direction of the building principal.
+Volunteers and visitors may be asked to leave the campus if they violate a school rule.
 Volunteers shall maintain the same confidentiality standards expected of certificated personnel and exhibit the ethical behaviors of a professional.
-Volunteers shall not have access to confidential student files or records.
+Volunteers shall not have access to confidential student files or records without a completed background check.
 Volunteers will be covered under the district's liability insurance policy while performing services sponsored by the school or the district.